Models Genesis: Experiments

-\textbf{\jlnewreplace{}{1)} Lung nodule false positive reduction (\texttt{NCC}):} The dataset is provided by LUNA~2016~\citep{setio2017validation} and consists of 888 low-dose lung CTs with slice thickness less than 2.5mm.
+The dataset is provided by LUNA~2016~\citep{setio2017validation} and consists of 888 low-dose lung CTs with slice thickness less than 2.5mm.
 Patients are randomly assigned into a training set (445 cases), a validation set (178 cases), and a test set (265 cases).
 The dataset offers the annotations for a set of 5,510,166 candidate locations for the false positive reduction task, wherein true positives are labeled as ``1'' and false positives are labeled as ``0''.
 Following the prior works~\citep{setio2016pulmonary,sun2017automatic}, we evaluate performance via Area Under the Curve (AUC) score on classifying true positives and false positives.